MikaeI/frax/README.md

 ## The store

-**The store exposes a get-method for reading properties, as well as set- and append- methods for writing.
+**The store exposes a get-method for reading properties, as well as set- and append-methods for writing.
 However, the main way of writing to the store is to pass data via the second frax-parameter like we saw in the last example.
 There are three variants of doing this:**

 * Passing some data.
 This will add (or replace if already written) the specified properties in the header namespace on the store: `frax("header", { title: "How to go about pooping your pants", author: "Mikael" });`
 * Passing the result of a fetch request (as JSON).
 The data returned will replace everything written in the header namespace on the store: `frax("header", "https://www.poop-api.com/api/about");`